Health and Fitness

 Get ready in advance

 One of the most effective strategies to reduce road rage is to prepare everything the night before.
-To prevent the morning rush, clothes, paperwork, attached cases, and meals should be prepared the night before.
+To prevent the morning rush, clothes, paperwork, attache cases, and even meals should be prepared the night before.
 You would have ample time to complete your daily rituals, have a hearty meal, and spend quality time with your family if everything were in a state of impatience.
 The best part is that there is no congestion on the freeway.

 Get sufficient rest and rise early